aesedeu/llm-deployment-tutorial/README_2.md

 - Docker installed for containerization examples
 - NVIDIA GPU (optional, for GPU-accelerated examples)
 - Understanding of API concepts (REST, gRPC)

+## Getting Started

+Each folder contains its own example with specific instructions in the main README.md.
+Start with the Docker basics in folder 1 and progress through the examples as they build upon each other in complexity and concepts.